oatmealine/uranium-template/MANUAL.md

 #### `scheduler.scheduleInTicks(when: number, func: function): number`

-Schedules a function to run in a specific amount of `uranium.update` calls/ticks.
+Schedules a function to run in a specific amount of `update` calls/ticks.

 #### `scheduler.unschedule(i: index): void`